Skip to Main Content

 About the Far West Library of Howard H. Hays

 In 2016 the personal western library of Howard H. Hays was donated to the Emmett D. Chisum Special Collections at University of Wyoming Libraries.
 His granddaughter, Sarah Hays, facilitated this donation on behalf of the family.
 This remarkable collection reveals the wide interest Hays had for the American West as well as the regions he operated businesses in.
-Works here, coupled with materials at American Heritage Center, provide a great resource for history on early National Park Service Concessions.
+Works here and materials at American Heritage Center, the papers of Howard H. Hays, provide a great resource for history on early National Park Service Concessions.

 Brief History of Howard H. Hays